Australian National University Library: Library branches

 The ANU Library collection is housed in five specialised library branches.

 Art and Music Library

-The Art and Music Library, located in the School of Art, services both the School of Art and School of Music.
+The Art and Music Library services both the School of Art and School of Music.
 It is the principal fine arts library at the ANU, and holds material on visual arts in many formats including books, exhibition catalogues, videos, CD Roms, DVDs, slides (more than 70,000 35mm slides), journals and magazines.
 The ANU's music collections are also held in this library; material is held in many formats, including performance scores, CDs, LPs, books, collected works, journals and electronic databases.

 The library also provides free membership to Visual Arts Access & Open School of Music students.

 ACT schools and incorporated musical groups may borrow orchestral and choral sets for a fee.

+The library was located in the School of Art until December 2023, when it was relocated to the Chifley Library building while hail damage to the School of Art was repaired.
+At this time it was intended to retain the Art and Music Library in the Chifley Library with its former premises becoming a study space.
+This decision was protested by students.
+In early 2024 the university decided to return most of the collection to the School of Art building once repairs were complete, with frequently used works remaining in the Chifley Library.
+In April 2025 it was announced that the full collection would be returned to the Art and Music Library after it re-opened on 14 April.

 Chifley Library

 The Chifley Library (named after Prime Minister Ben Chifley) contains the main ANU social sciences and humanities collections relating to Australia, Europe and the Americas, as well as the Reserve Area for the social sciences and humanities.
 Principal subject areas covered include economics, education, fine art, history, languages, linguistics, literature, philosophy, political science, religion, sociology, women's studies and official documents.

 On 25 February 2018 all of the books and other items, including precious and rare works, on the lower level were destroyed or damaged by flooding.
 The flooding also knocked out the building's electrical, air conditioning and IT systems.
 Over 100,000 books were destroyed by the flooding, representing up to 10 percent of the ANU's total holdings.